 How to Get to Monument Valley

 There are a handful of airports to choose from but the best option is Phoenix Sky Harbor International Airport (PHX).
 The drive from Phoenix to Monument Valley is 330 mi (531.084) and takes about 5 hours.
 There are some beautiful stops along the way such as the Grand Canyon, Horseshoe Bend, and Antelope Canyon.
-Make sure you allow yourself time to stop.
+Make sure you allow yourself time to explore.
 Flagstaff Pulliam Airport (FLG), is the closest airport, however, it requires a connecting flight and then roughly 3 hours of driving.

 Other options include airports in Las Vegas, Salt Lake City, or Albuquerque, each varying in distance and driving time.
 Regardless of your starting point, a road trip to Monument Valley promises picturesque landscapes and captivating pit stops along the way.